Gbullo/sophEE_Blueprint/README.md

 Code will interface with dual h-bridge drivers instead of using adafruit libraries and shield.

+Eagle .lbr files must be downloaded by saving the RAW file.

 # TODO:
 * Add stop button
 * Finish button functionalities